ischubert/gym-physx/README.md

 The approximate plan is updated each time `env.reset()` is called.
 It can also be updated manually using `env._get_approximate_plan()`.

 ## Plan-based Reward Shaping
-The approximate plan can be used by the environment to provide a shaped reward signal either using potential-based reward shaping [(Ng et al. 1999)](http://luthuli.cs.uiuc.edu/~daf/courses/games/AIpapers/ml99-shaping.pdf) or relaxed reward shaping [(Schubert et al. 2021)](https://openreview.net/forum?id=w2Z2OwVNeK).
+The approximate plan can be used by the environment to provide a shaped reward signal either using potential-based reward shaping [(Ng et al. 1999)](http://luthuli.cs.uiuc.edu/~daf/courses/games/AIpapers/ml99-shaping.pdf) or final-volume-preserving reward shaping [(Schubert et al. 2021)](https://openreview.net/forum?id=w2Z2OwVNeK).
 In both cases, the shaped reward is returned by `env.step()` instead of the binary environment reward.

 You can use reward shaping by specifying a shaper object:
 ```python